T

 restaurant

-Quito's main central market, a bustling hub where locals shop for produce, meats, and spices.
-It also features numerous food stalls offering authentic and affordable Ecuadorian dishes.
+Quito's largest public market, a vibrant hub where locals shop for fresh produce, meats, and goods.
+It also features a food court offering authentic and affordable Ecuadorian dishes.

 3. Afternoon